ericmok/django-grunt-boilerplate-v1/README.md

 Starting up
 -------------

+Both a `secret.key` and `db.key` file must be added to the settings folder.
+The files correspond to django SECRET_KEY and the database password and are kept outside version control.
+The `secret.key` file should contain a long string of random characters ~64+ characters.
+The `db.key` file may be empty.

 The django settings are split across multiple settings files.
 Wsgi.py, manage.py are both set to use production level settings.